akhildevvr/StockPrediction_Python_UCD_BA/README.md

 no programming knowledge from the end user.

 Data Gathering

-Your frst task will be to load a list of active trading companies.
+The frst task will be to load a list of active trading companies.
 There are several sources of such data.
 For example, the NASDAQ stock exchange offers a direct CSV download: http://www.nasdaq.com/screening/companies-by-name.aspx?letter=0&exchan0ge=nasdaq&render=download You should also provide the ability to source data for any company.
 Trading data is widely available; see